Why are #bsuenglish enrollments up, despite national trends?

 - In the spring, that’s our In Print Festival of First Books (created by Jill Christman).

-- My predecessor Dr. Adam Beach started a department blog and social media for the department in 2010, and he figured out a way to leverage our work-study student secretaries to work on public relations when they aren’t answering phones or making copies.
+- We have a department blog and social media.
+We leveraged our work-study student secretaries to work on public relations when they aren’t answering phones or making copies.

 - When I took over in 2014, I tried to grow our digital community so that students and faculty might feel more part of an IRL community.
 I talked about those initiatives here.